GNOME/libdex/README.md

 ## Implementation Notes

-While Dex is using GObject and GIO, it implements it's own fundamental type (DexObject) for which all other types inherit.
+While Dex is using GObject and GIO, it implements its own fundamental type (DexObject) for which all other types inherit.
 Given the concurrent and parallel nature of futures and the many situations to support, it is the authors opinion that the performance drawbacks of such a flexible type as